 For Craig, the decision to pursue manual therapy was clear, and in 2003 received his manual therapy certification through his Residency training with the Ola Grimsby Institute, and became a board-certified Orthopedic Clinical Specialist in 2005.
 Craig joined Results in 2008, and a year later received his Doctorate of Manual Therapy.
 He was also awarded the Tennessee Physical Therapy Association Clinical Excellence Award.

-As the Vice President, Learning and Affiliation, Craig is committed to ensuring every Results patient receives world-class, manually-based physical therapy.
+As the Chief Clinical Officer, Craig is committed to ensuring every Results patient receives world-class, manually-based physical therapy.
 Craig also teaches other therapists the hands-on approach at both the local and national level, through the Institute of Advanced Musculoskeletal Treatments (IAMT.org), an organization he co-founded.

 “I am fortunate to work with so many outstanding therapists that are genuinely focused on clinical excellence.
 I am very proud of the commitment that all of our therapists make to improve their ability to change patients’ lives.”